Living With Migraines

 We know that some of you are probably groaning when you see this, but research shows that excessive caffeine consumption can trigger migraines, and both a 2016 study and a 2019 study suggest cutting back on coffee can help reduce migraines.

-Now, if you can’t start your day with coffee, note the use of the word “excessive.”
+Now, if you can’t start your day without coffee, note the use of the word “excessive.”
 We know that the caffeine boost can feel like a lifesaver at times, and if that’s the case, drink it!
 But try to limit yourself to less than two cups per day.

 Nope, it’s not just you.
 Studies confirm that alcoholic beverages are a common trigger, with certain chemicals in alcohol like tyramine and histamine believed to be the problem.
 Red wine, a commonly-reported trigger, contains a lot of histamine.